realityexpander/How_to_program_from_ground_up/README.md

         - The arithmetic would be done by a person called a "calculator" who would perform the operations and record the results.
           - This is now done by the "Arithmetic Logic Unit" and stored in the "Registers" in the computer.

+    - THERE IS NO MAGIC IN COMPUTING, JUST _HUMAN_ CLEVERNESS AND INGENUITY
+      - If you hear anyone say "it's just magic" or "it's just a black box" or "it's kind of like a person," they are either being lazy, indicating it's not relevant at the moment or (USUALLY) they don't understand the problem or the solution enough to explain it.
+      - BUT ITS ALWAYS JUST _HUMAN_ CLEVERNESS AND INGENUITY
+      - The machines will NEVER understand the problem or the solution, they are just following the logical operations that humans have carefully designed to represent the problem and a solution.

 # The Essence of Computing — What are we Representing?
   - Everything in computing is REPRESENTING digital information "as" something _else_.
   - Kinds of representations through history: